Grade 420 Stainless Steel (Cond-A, Modified)

 Performance Characteristics of Stainless Steel Grade 420

-From a general standpoint, stainless steel grade 420 is highly ductile when processed in its annealed form.
+From a general standpoint, stainless steel grade 420 (Cond-A, Modified) is highly ductile when processed in its annealed form.
 It also displays outstanding oxidation resistance when it has been hardened, polished or surface-ground.
 Grade 430 alloys, with their higher chromium contents, are more resistant to a broader range of corrosives.

 This stainless steel grade is widely used in the manufacture of shear blades, surgical instruments, and needle valves.
 It is also the standard alloy in stainless steel cutlery.
 Hardened forms of stainless steel grade 420 resist the following types of corrosive substances:

 These alloys also resist wearing from heat when exposed to temperatures of up to 650° C (1200° F).
 They can also be machined fairly easily in their annealed state.
 They anneal at temperatures between 1550-1650 F (843-900 C).
 With that being said, they are not quite as versatile as 416-grade stainless steel alloys.
 When it comes to hardening, 420 grade needs to preheat, then heat to 1800-1950 F (982-1066 C), soak that temperature and air cool or quench in warm oil.